Verizon Wireless data revenue growth impresses

 "We're confident we'll continue to accelerate our growth in this area," Shammo told analysts on a conference call.

-When it is launched this summer, Shammo said the new shared data plan would bring incremental revenue for each device connected to the company's network.

-Many analysts have suggested that a shared data plan would make more sense for operators as most consumers have shied away from connecting devices such as tablet computers to cellular networks because they do not want to pay a second monthly fee on top of their data plan for smartphones.

-Verizon shares were up 61 cents at $38.27 in afternoon trading on the New York Stock Exchange on Wednesday.
+Verizon shares rose 2.4 percent to $38.65 in morning trade on the New York Stock Exchange Wednesday.

 REVENUE UP BUT CUSTOMER GROWTH SLOWS

-Given that Verizon, the first of the big U.S. operators to report first quarter results, typically posts the strongest customer growth, its sluggishness may foretell a sharp slowdown across the industry.
+Given that Verizon, the first of the big U.S. operators to report first quarter results, typically posts the strongest customer growth of its peers, its sluggish growth may foretell a sharp slowdown in growth across the industry.

 However, Larsen was impressed with the company's financials.